HomeArticles > The best school holiday activities in Canberra

 Indoor fun at Canberra Centre

 Finally, the Canberra Centre offers a full day of indoor entertainment.
-Start at Hijinx Hotel a quirky venue filled with challenge rooms designed to test teamwork. will keep everyone entertained.
+Start at Hijinx Hotel , a quirky venue filled with challenge rooms designed to test teamwork and will keep everyone entertained.
 Next, test your mini-golf skills at Holey Moley, where each hole is uniquely themed.
 The fun doesn’t stop there – head over to Kingpin for an exciting mix of arcade games, bowling, karaoke, and immersive escape rooms that will keep the whole family engaged for hours.

 Discover more family fun